Is it legal for a non-government entity to issue these notices?

 Yes, if the company issuing them is a registered operator and if the parking facility is registered with the City.
 Go to the current list of registered lot operators.

-Pay and park facilities: The operator of a pay and park facility may assess and collect a penalty from any parker found to have either parked without paying the required parking fees upon parking the vehicle, or parked without placing the proof of payment in the vehicle so that it is clearly visible through the windshield.
+Pay and park facilities: The operator of a pay and park facility may assess and collect a penalty from any parker found to have either parked without paying the required parking fees upon parking the vehicle, or parked without placing the proof of payment in the vehicle so that it is clearly visible through the windshield (if paper receipts are provided).

-Non-pay private parking facilities: The operator of a non-pay private parking facility may assess and collect a penalty from any parker found to have parked without authorization.
+Non-pay private parking facilities: The operator of a non-pay private parking facility may assess and collect a penalty from any parker found to have parked without authorization or beyond the time allowed.

 Can they charge whatever they want for a penalty?

-No, the penalty is indexed by City Code to the amount assessed by Parking Enforcement officers for overtime parking on the public right of way (parking tickets).
+No, the penalty is indexed by City Code to the amount assessed by Parking Enforcement officers for overtime parking on City property (parking tickets).

-If you do not understand your penalty notice, contact the lot operator with your questions.
+If you do not understand your penalty notice, contact the lot operator or the Revenue Division with your questions.

 Penalty notices, penalty payment letters and any subsequent demands for payment must include: